 - Chemical Control: judicious and minimal use of herbicides can complement other control methods to provide a very effective noxious weed management program

 Above all, proper noxious weed identification, monitoring and consistent, diverse control methods can reduce or eradicate infestations.
 This varied approach to weed management is called integrated pest management, or IPM.
-We support the IPM approach to weed control within our borders.
+We support the IPM approach to weed control within our municipal borders.

 We have the duty and power to manage noxious weeds in the community.
 Our Public Works Department oversees local weed control efforts and advises Town Council on local weed control matters.
 This includes the right to enter private lands to inspect for the existence of noxious weed infestation.
 When noxious weeds are found on private property, the landowner or property occupant will be notified.
 After notification, the landowner or occupant of the property has 10 days to comply with the terms of the notification or submit a plan and schedule to destroy, remove and control the weeds.
-For more information regarding weed management in Mountain Village, contact the plaza services manager.
+For more information regarding weed management in Mountain Village, please contact our plaza services manager.

 What Do These Weeds Look Like?